High sheriff: London and Middlesex

-There are two sheriffs of the City of London, elected annually by the City of London liverymen; their function is similar, but not equivalent to that of High Sheriff, since the 1887 Act contains the saving "Nothing in this Act shall affect the privilege of the mayor, commonalty, and citizens of the city of London to elect the sheriffs of London".
-The sheriffs of London also served as sheriffs for Middlesex until 1889 when the office of High Sheriff of Middlesex was created.
+There are two sheriffs of the City of London, elected annually by the City of London liverymen; their function is similar, but not equivalent to that of high sheriff, since the Sheriffs Act 1887 contains the saying "Nothing in this Act shall affect the privilege of the mayor, commonalty, and citizens of the city of London to elect the sheriffs of London".
+The city sheriffs also served as sheriffs for Middlesex until 1889 when the office of High Sheriff of Middlesex was created under the Local Government Act 1888.
+The 1888 act also created a new County of London and Sheriff of the County of London.
+In 1965 the London Government Act 1963 replaced the counties of London and Middlesex with Greater London, having a single High Sheriff of Greater London, still separate from the city sheriffs.

 Cornwall

 The Duchy of Cornwall's first charter in 1337 states that the Shrievalty of Cornwall, the right to appoint the sheriff for the county, is vested in the Duke of Cornwall.
 Two further charters, dated 18 March 1337 and 3 January 1338, state that no sheriff of the king shall enter Cornwall to execute the king's writ.
 The High Sheriff of Cornwall swears to serve both the reigning monarch and Duke of Cornwall (i.e., the crown prince).
 When there is no Duke of Cornwall, the Duchy Council still sits, but under the trusteeship of the English (since 1707, British) monarch.
 Only as Duchy Trustee can the monarch appoint the Sheriff of Cornwall.
 Nomination and appointment generally takes place during Hilary, and announced via the Duchy of Cornwall Office.